This example shows how to tune multiple compensators (feedback and prefilter) to control a single loop.

 scdspeedctrl/Reference Filter is used to tune the response of the feedback system to changes in the reference tracking.

-Launch a pre-configured Simulink Control Design task by double clicking on the subsystem in the lower left corner of the model.
+Launch a pre-configured Control System Designer session by double-clicking the subsystem in the lower left corner of the model.

 scdspeedctrl/Speed Reference output port 1

 Step 4 On the Linearization Options tab, in the Operating Point drop-down list, select Model Initial Condition.